When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 Will there be a Physician Who Christmas particular in 2019?

-It appears to be like like there’ll – however not till Christmas 2020.
+It seems to be like there’ll – however not till Christmas 2020.

-“You will get a special – at the end of the series, yes,” Physician Who boss Chris Chibnall advised HEARALPUBLICIST and different journalists when requested if there was a Christmas particular developing.
+“You will get a special – at the end of the series, yes,” Physician Who boss Chris Chibnall informed HEARALPUBLICIST and different journalists when requested if there was a Christmas particular developing.

-In different phrases, there’s no particular in late 2019 or for New Yr’s Day 2020, however there in all probability will likely be one for Christmas 2020.
-No less than this yr we’ll get an episode on New Yr’s Day although!
+In different phrases, there’s no particular in late 2019 or for New Yr’s Day 2020, however there most likely will probably be one for Christmas 2020.
+A minimum of this 12 months we’ll get an episode on New Yr’s Day although!

-So, followers of Christmas specials seem like they could have to attend a complete yr.
-One of the best issues come to those who wait and all that.
+So, followers of Christmas specials appear to be they might have to attend a complete 12 months.
+The perfect issues come to people who wait and all that.

 Will there be one other season from showrunner Chris Chibnall after Physician Who season 12?